Mike Collins (comics)

-Mike Collins is an English comic book artist and writer and has been working in comics since the mid-1980s.
+Mike Collins is an English comic book artist and writer who has worked in the comics industry since the mid-1980s.
+He's worked on projects by major comic book studios such as Marvel Comics and DC Comics.

 Biography

-Collins moved to Wales in 1985 after an abortive stab at a career in the law, in London.
-Despite his training as a barrister, Mike decided that he enjoyed the fiction-based life of comic book characters over the fiction-based statements of clients.
-He is married to Karen Collins and father of three daughters, Bethan, Rebecca and Rhiannon, and is currently placed in Cardiff.
-He is the grandson of Military Medal-winning World War One soldier Thomas Guinane.
+Collins moved to Wales from London in 1985, switching career from law, to illustrate comics full time.
+He married Karen Collins and they have three daughters, and a granddaughter.
+Collins currently lives in Cardiff.
+He is the grandson of Military Medal-winning World War I soldier Thomas Guinane.

 UK comics

-In the mid-to-late 1980s, Mike wrote and drew strips for Marvel Comics United Kingdom division, amongst them; Spider-Man, Transformers, Doctor Who, and Zoids.
+In the mid-to-late 1980s, Collins wrote and drew strips for Marvel Comics United Kingdom division, amongst them; Spider-Man, Transformers, Doctor Who, and Zoids.
 He also worked on the celebrated UK weekly comic 2000 AD drawing Judge Dredd, Sláine and Rogue Trooper, as well as writing various Future Shocks.
 Collins illustrated the six-issue limited series Laser Eraser and Pressbutton for Eclipse Comics, illustrating the work of Pedro Henry (aka Steve Moore).
 He also did the art for a number of Axel Pressbutton stories which ran in Eclipse's Miracleman series.

 US comics

 He was hired in the 'Second Wave' of British artists lured to the United States in the late 1980s.
 Through the 1990s, he worked primarily for DC Comics on their key titles – Batman, Superman, Flash, Teen Titans, Wonder Woman, and the Justice League.

-He also drew a series of licensed comics for the company, using various TSR, Inc./Dungeons and Dragons characters.
-A brief spell at Marvel saw Mike working on Uncanny X-Men (Key issue: #266, the first appearance of Gambit).
+He also drew a series of licensed comics for the company, using various TSR, Inc./Dungeons & Dragons characters.
+A brief spell at Marvel saw Collins working on Uncanny X-Men (Key issue: #266, the first appearance of Gambit).
 He was back to DC though, to write and draw Peter Cannon, Thunderbolt, a revival of a 1960s Charlton Comics character.

-Mike's primarily known for his work on TV and movie tie-in comics- for both Marvel and DC he has written and drawn Star Trek comics.
+Collins is primarily known for his work on TV and movie tie-in comics- for both Marvel and DC he has written and drawn Star Trek comics.
 In the late 1990s, he drew a Babylon 5 mini-series, "In Valen's Name", written by series creator J. Michael Straczynski and Peter David.
 A departure from most tie-in productions in that it actually serves as series 'canon' being based on an unused 3rd season script.